marcio777/cadmus/src/en/Chapter-V/Part II: Complex Interfaces.md

 ![A menubar with items](../../Images/Chapter-V/Complex_Interfaces/menuitems.png)

 ## JTable
 In our quest to discover more complex components, we find the JTable.
-This is exactly as it souns - it is a table.
+This is exactly as it sounds - it is a table.
 You will need a JTable and a ScrollPane, which you have met before.
 This ScrollPane is simply for use if the table has too much data in it.
 First thing you will need to do it set a flow layout.
 Then you need two arrays, one for the column names and one for the actual contents.
 These are the arrays that I used:

 ```java
 String[] columnnames = {"Name","Age", "Gender"};